EddieFua/KNOT/README.md

 ## Repository Structure

-- `KNOT/model_combine.py`: Defines the DNN architecture with:
+- `KNOT/model_combine.py`: Defines the DNN architecture, including:
   - `PositionalEncoding` for sequence position encoding
   - `LocallyConnected1D` for non-shared weight convolutions
   - `DNN` for the full model, including a Siamese encoder and classifier